Kainmueller-Lab/arctique/README.md

-# Arctique
+# ARCTIQUE

-Arctique: ARtificial Colon Tissue Images for Quantitativ Uncertainty Evaluation
+ARCTIQUE: ARtificial Colon Tissue Images for Quantitativ Uncertainty Evaluation

 With this tool you can generate synthetic images of microscopic colon tissue images, which A) exhibit a complexity comparable to real images, B) can be manipulated and re-rendered in a controlled fashion, and C) are rendered together with the exact pixelwise nuclei masks - instance and semantic.
 This makes Arctique a powerful tool for the evaluation of concepts such as uncertainty quantification.